Menak2022/DataJournalismFinalProject/README.md

 ## Scope of Analysis
 1. Where in CA is the most Starbucks located?
 2. How many Starbucks are located within 1.5 mile of CA college with 20k students or more?
-3. Which college has the highest starbucks location within 1 mile of campus?
+3. Which college has the most starbucks location within 1.5 mile of campus?
-4. What’s the walking distance from the campus of CA college with 20k students or more by miles and minutes.
+4. Which institution has the closest starbucks location in walking distance?
 5. Which college has the furthest walking distance?
 ## Analysis
 1. Where in CA is the most Starbucks located?